Deploy an Example App with NGINX Service Mesh

 Ensure that you have deployed Prometheus, Grafana, and a tracing backend and configured NGINX Service Mesh to export data to them.
 Refer to the Monitoring and Tracing guide for instructions.

-kubectl to apply your Deployment.
+kubectl to apply your Deployment as normal.

-The sidecar proxy runs automatically.
+The sidecar proxy will be added and runs automatically.

 kubectl apply -f examples/bookinfo.yaml